GITburakdeniz/smp-mdk-lgcy/README.md

 - Migrating to CMake build system (WIP).
 - Modifying original code for compatibility with C++11 (removed throws)
 - Adding examples from the official handbook (WIP).
-- Adding minimal implementation of a simulation infrastructure (WIP).
+- Adding a minimal implementation of a simulation infrastructure (WIP).

 Instructions
 ------------